Is Your Region Ready for a Drought?

 - Get a sense of some of the recently reported impacts of drought by visiting the Drought Impacts Reporter.

-- Move your cursor over the interactive map to see lists of the numbers and types of impacts that have been reported in different states.
+- Click on a state on the interactive map to see lists of the numbers and types of impacts that have been reported in that state.
+The lists of numbers and impact info for all states will be listed below the map.

-- Read through the list of impacts that is generated below the state map.
-Explore some of the links to news articles to understand how the events are related to drought.
+- Read through the list of impacts that is generated.
+Clicking the button Impacts List will allow you to explore some of the links to news articles to understand how the events are related to drought.

 - Read the following text, adapted from information provided by the National Drought Mitigation Center, to get a sense of the pervasive nature of the economic, environmental, and social impacts of drought.